umarhassan-mitodl/11.471-spring-2010/content/pages/readings.md

 Haggblade, Steven, Peter Hazell, and Thomas Reardon.
 "Research Perspectives and Prospectives on the Rural Nonfarm Economy."
 Chapter 16, including the table "Common Myths About the Rural Nonfarm Economy (RNFE)."
 In *Transforming the Rural Nonfarm Economy: Opportunities and Threats in the Developing World*.
 Baltimore, MD: Johns Hopkins University Press, 2007.
 ISBN: 9780801886645.

 Eicher, Carl.
 "Flashback: Fifty Years of Donor Aid to African Agriculture."
 In *Successes in African Agriculture: Building for the Future*.
-Edited by Steve Haggblade, et al. Baltimore, MD: Johns Hopkins University Press, 2006. ([PDF](https://rmportal.net/framelib/donor-aid-to-african-agriculture.pdf))
+Edited by Steve Haggblade, et al. Baltimore, MD: Johns Hopkins University Press, 2006. ({{% resource_link "cf536c59-1e63-422d-be8d-28b82cd6e6e5" "PDF" %}})

 ### Recommended

-Biggs, Stephen. "[Learning from the Positive to Reduce Rural Poverty: Institutional Innovations in Agricultural and Natural Resources Research and Development](http://journals.cambridge.org/action/displayAbstract?fromPage=online&aid=1589904)."
+Biggs, Stephen. "{{% resource_link "048803a7-6d48-475a-a988-208a55986fd8" "Learning from the Positive to Reduce Rural Poverty: Institutional Innovations in Agricultural and Natural Resources Research and Development" %}}."
 Paper prepared for the Impact Assessment Workshop organized by the CGIAR Systemwide Program on Participatory Research and Gender Analysis for Technology Development and Institutional Innovation (PRGA) and the International Maize and Wheat Improvement Center (CIMMYT), October 19-21, 2005 at CIMMYT Headquarters, Mexico.

-———. "[The Lost 1990s?
-Personal Reflections on a History of Participatory Technology Development](http://www.informaworld.com/smpp/section?content=a794969178&fulltext=713240928)." *Development in Practice* 18, no. 4-5 (2008): 489-505.
+———. "{{% resource_link "20ba7f29-9b9d-4707-bdb0-35ff3ba496f3" "The Lost 1990s?
+Personal Reflections on a History of Participatory Technology Development" %}}." *Development in Practice* 18, no. 4-5 (2008): 489-505.

-Spielman, David, and R. Pandya-Lorch. "[Millions Fed: Proven Successes in Agricultural Development](http://www.ifpri.org/publication/millions-fed)."
+Spielman, David, and R. Pandya-Lorch. "{{% resource_link "5f4518c6-b10a-4182-8cae-bbf46ae3bf95" "Millions Fed: Proven Successes in Agricultural Development" %}}."
 International Food Policy Research Institute (IFPRI), 2009.
 Chapter 1: Fifty Years of Progress.
 ISBN: 9780896296619.

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 13